edgedb/edgedb/docs/clients/http/health-checks.rst

 Health Checks
 =============

-EdgeDB exposes endpoints to check for aliveness and readiness of your database instance.
-You can make requests to these endpoints to check the instance status.
+EdgeDB exposes HTTP endpoints to check for aliveness and readiness of your database instance.
+You can make GET requests to these endpoints to check the instance status.

 Aliveness
 ---------